dotnet/AspNetCore.Docs/aspnetcore/signalr/javascript-client.md

 JavaScript clients call public methods on hubs via the [invoke](/javascript/api/%40aspnet/signalr/hubconnection#invoke) method of the [HubConnection](/javascript/api/%40aspnet/signalr/hubconnection).
 The `invoke` method accepts two arguments:

 * The name of the hub method.
 In the following example, the method name on the hub is `SendMessage`.
 * Any arguments defined in the hub method.
 In the following example, the argument name is `message`.
+The example code uses arrow function syntax that is supported in current versions of all major browsers except Internet Explorer.

   [!code-javascript[Call hub methods](javascript-client/sample/wwwroot/js/chat.js?range=24)]